kevenewe/Car_MPG_16/README.md

 # Suspension Coils

-Summary statistics of the mean, median, variance, and standard deviation of the PSI were pulled and are shown below for all of the suspension coils and for the differnt manufacturing lots.
+Summary statistics of the mean, median, variance, and standard deviation of the PSI were pulled and are shown below for all of the suspension coils and for the different manufacturing lots.
 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Based on the variance of the suspension coils in the total summary, the suspension coils overall meet the MechaCar design specifications.
 However, the lot summary shows that while manufacturing Lots 1 and 2 meet the design specifications and have variances under 100 PSI, Lot 3 does not meet the design specifications as its variance is much over the 100 PSI limit.

 ## Total Summary